 Leresche and Rodkey also leaned into early savings.
 Leresche began her retirement savings at age 21 through her employer’s plan; when she left that company after several months, she rolled the money into an IRA and didn’t touch it.

-Rodkey has been at her latest position just two years but already defers nearly 18%.
+Rodkey has been at her latest position just a few years but already defers nearly 18%.
 “I want to save as much as I can now so that I can save later for other things,” she says.

 2. Spend on the stuff that matters.

-Right now, Rodkey lives in a home her parents own, but pays rent and has taken up a side gig bartending a few times a week.
-She’s steadily paying off her student loans on a shortened, but not drastic, timeline of 10 years.
+A side gig bartending is helping Rodkey reach a goal of paying off student loans on a shortened, but not drastic, timeline of 10 years.
 “That allows me to live life now instead of totally focusing on paying them off,” she says.
 “I don’t want to be miserable for a few years.
 I’m content with this choice.”

 - Live within or below your means.